 What are opioids and how do they work?

 Opioids cover a broad range of drugs and the above are some of the more well known opioids that can treat chronic pain caused by surgery, injury or illness.
 Opioids treat pain by attaching receptors in the brain to block pain messages being sent from the body to the brain through the spinal cord.

 At Doctor-4-U we provide some types of painkillers on prescription which include:

 Our online doctors will need to determine your suitability for prescription painkillers as there are some health conditions and medications which may interact with these painkillers and affect how they work, or they may cause side effects or worsen certain health conditions.

-Strong pain relief should be monitored to ensure the dosage is correct and that you are not experiencing side effects which is why it is classed as prescription medication.
+Strong pain relief can be prescribed by your own GP in person and should be monitored to ensure the dosage is correct and that you are not experiencing side effects which is why it is classed as prescription medication.